forrestbao/FaithBench/README.md

-# FaithBench: a human-annotated benchmark for summarization hallucinations of modern LLMs
+# FaithBench: a human-annotated benchmark on challenging summarization hallucinations of modern LLMs

 FaithBench is a benchmark
 for summarization hallucinations, featuring human-annotated hallucinations in summaries generated